 Esophageal cancer starts in the inner layer of the esophagus (mucosa) and then grows outward.
 As the tumor grows, patients develop difficulty swallowing (dysphagia) and eventually chest pain.
-Men are three times more likely to develop esophageal cancer than women and chronic acid exposure (gastoesophageal reflux disease) is believed to increase risk for its development.
+Men are three times more likely to develop esophageal cancer than women and chronic acid exposure (gastroesophageal reflux disease) is believed to increase the risk for its development.
 While gastroesophageal reflux disease (GERD) is common, most patients with GERD do not develop esophageal cancer.
-Heavy alcohol and tobacco use is believed to increase the risk for developing esophageal cancer.
+Heavy alcohol and tobacco use are believed to increase the risk of developing esophageal cancer.

 There were 18,170 new esophageal cancers diagnosed in the United States in 2014 with 15,450 deaths reported.
 Esophageal cancer makes up 1% of the cancers diagnosed in the United States.
-Treatment and survival continue to improve and while overall survival for esophageal cancer is poor, prognosis for early stage cancer is considerably higher.
+Treatment and survival continue to improve and while overall survival for esophageal cancer is poor, the prognosis for early-stage cancer is considerably higher.

 Esophageal cancer in its early stages has no symptoms and is usually picked up accidentally when evaluating for other problems.
 As the tumor grows, the most common symptom is difficulty swallowing (dysphagia) with food sticking in the throat or chest.
 This symptom worsens as the tumor grows and esophagus narrows.
 If not diagnosed and treated, swallowing becomes more difficult and progresses to the point where a patient is only able to swallow liquids.
 With decreased caloric intake, a patient loses weight.